thap2331/kubernetes_templates/exercises/ex-3-05-Pingpong-GKE-GActions-delete-branch/README.md

-# Exercise 3.04: Deployment Pipeline (GitHub Actions)
+# Exercise 3.05: Deployment Pipeline (GitHub Actions)

-## Prompt: Configure env for each branch via GitHub Actions
+## Prompt: Configure workflow file that will clean the environment once a branch is deleted

 ## Get started:
-- Copy directory ex-3-03-Pingpong-GKE-GitHub-Actions as ex-3-04-Pingpong-GKE-GActions-each-branch
+- Copy directory ex-3-04-Pingpong-GKE-GActions-each-branch as ex-3-05-Pingpong-GKE-GActions-delete-branch

 ## Prereqs
 - Get your [google cloud set up well](https://cloud.google.com/sdk/docs/install).
 - Docker

 ## Hint
-- Configure your google service account with github actions.
-Keep these two github repo secrets, `GKE_PROJECT` and `GKE_SA_KEY`.
+- Create a new branch for this.
-- Add `.github/workflows/main.yaml`.
+- Add `.github/workflows/delete-branch.yaml`.
 This is where the bulk of our work is going to be.
-See more in [devopswithkubernetes.com](https://devopswithkubernetes.com/part-3/2-deployment-pipeline)
+See more in [devopswithkubernetes.com](https://devopswithkubernetes.com/part-3/2-deployment-pipeline).
-    - You can update the namespace by using `kustomize edit set namespace ${GITHUB_REF#refs/heads/}`.
-- I skipped keeping the docker images in Google Cloud step in github actions.
-Instead, I kept the docker images in dockerhub public repo.
+- In `.github/workflows/delete-branch.yaml`, use it once to create a deployment based on the branch name.
+Once the deployment to GKE is completed, retract those changes.
+- Now configure `.github/workflows/delete-branch.yaml` so that this workflow will run once a branch is deleted.
+    - To get the name of a deleted branch, use `github.event.ref`.

 ## Tests
-- Start with `/pingpong`.
-This `http://{{ INGRESS-IP }}:3001/pingpong` should show pong count.
-- This `http://{{ INGRESS-IP }}:3001/now` should show you the time now and count.
+- Merge this branch.
+- Delete this branch, check if the workflow ran, and check if it deleted the namespace you desired in GKE.

 ## Solution
-- cd to this directory
-- Run `gcloud container clusters create suraj-test-gke --disk-type "pd-balanced" --disk-size "20" --num-nodes "2" --zone=us-west1-b --cluster-version=1.29`
+- Make a branch.
+Push some small changes.
-    - wait for the cluster to come alive
+- Merge the branch.
-- Add two github repo secrets, `GKE_PROJECT` and `GKE_SA_KEY`.
-- Update the docker images name in deployment apps.
+- Delete the branch.
-- Make a push to your repo so the the deployment pipeline is kicked off.
-- Get external ingress address by using `kubectl get ing -n {{ branch-name }}`.
-- Pick the ADDRESS with port and run: `http://{{ INGRESS-IP }}:3001/pingpong`, e.g., http://35.197.62.147:3001/pingpong.
-This should start the counter.
-Now run: `http://{{ EXTERNAL-IP }}:3001/now`.
-This should show you the time and count.
+- See a workflow pipeline triggered.

 <i>Source: [DevOps with Kubernetes](https://devopswithkubernetes.com/part-3/2-deployment-pipeline)</i>